aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-checkboxes-html-or-images-during-mail-merge/_index.md

 The **MailMerge.FieldMergingCallback** event occurs during mail merge when an image mail merge field is encountered in the document.
 An image mail merge field is a merge field named Image:MyFieldName.
 You can respond to this event to return a file name, stream, or an Image object to the mail merge engine so that it is inserted into the document.

 The **MailMerge.FieldMergingCallback** property accepts a class implementing the **IFieldMergingCallback** interface.
 This class defines the method that is called to handle the merging for the image field.
 The method handler receives an argument of type **ImageFieldMergingArgs**.
 There are three properties available **ImageFieldMergingArgs.ImageFileName**, **ImageFieldMergingArgs.ImageStream** and **ImageFieldMergingArgs.Image** to specify where the image must be taken.
 Set only one of these properties.
-The below example shows how to insert images stored in a database BLOB field into a report.
+The below example demonstrates how to insert images stored in a database BLOB field into a report.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-InsertImagesFromADatabase-.java" >}}